 - Online: Social media (CrowdTangle, Social Pulse, Sprout Social, Buffer), SEO, Wordpress, Tumblr

-- Science: I can traverse muddy salt marshes without falling, bake dirt at extremely high temperatures, cajole ocean sediment cores into whispering climate histories to me, lasso ghost crabs in the night, construct DIY solar ovens and count fish while scuba diving.
+- Research: I can traverse muddy salt marshes without falling, bake dirt at extremely high temperatures, cajole ocean sediment cores into whispering climate histories to me, lasso ghost crabs in the night, construct DIY solar ovens and count fish while scuba diving.